gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists Delivery Plan.md

 	- [ ] When no one shopping session is activated for the purchase list, make sure the list keys are removed from Redis
 - [ ] Make the Shopping Cart Module filter the events from the current shopping in the global cart before send the shopping cart session closed event
 - [ ] Send the shopping cart session closed event
+- [ ] Send an event when a purchase list is deleted
+- [ ] Shopping Cart listen the purchase list deleted event
+	- [ ] Listen the event
+	- [ ] If the list in Redis, remove it and all the other keys related to the list
 - [ ] Create the Shopping Cart module Read.me

 ### Feature - Switch Shopping Cart